-This risk is often demonstrated by the need for assistance with daily living activities, such as bathing, dressing, mobility, transitioning, toiletry, and meal preparation.
-Other situations in which there might be a risk of nursing home placement include veterans living alone and in isolation, veterans who have informal caregivers who are overwhelmed, veterans on hospice care, and veterans who demonstrate significant cognitive impairment due to Alzheimer’s disease or a related dementia.
+This risk is shown through the need for assistance with daily living activities, such as bathing, dressing, mobility, transitioning, toiletry, and meal preparation.
+Other situations in which there might be a risk of nursing home placement include veterans living alone and in isolation, veterans who have informal caregivers who are overwhelmed, veterans on hospice care, and veterans who demonstrate significant cognitive impairment due to Alzheimer’s disease or related dementia.

-VDC is not currently available in the following states: Delaware, Georgia, Kansas, Minnesota, Nebraska, North Dakota, Rhode Island, West Virginia, and Wyoming.
-It is anticipated that this program will be available nationwide in the future, but at this time, it is not clear when this is expected to happen.
+VDC is not currently available in Delaware, Georgia, Kansas, Minnesota, Nebraska, and North Dakota.
+It is anticipated that this program will be available nationwide in the future, but there is no idea when that is expected to happen.

 To apply for the VDC program, veterans with dementia should contact their local Veterans Affairs Medical Center (VAMC).
 To find a VAMC in the area in which one resides, click here.
 Remember, VDC is not available through all VAMCs across the United States.

 Veterans not currently receiving VA medical benefits must first apply and be eligible to receive this benefit.
 For information on how to apply, click here.